ywwhack/koa-starter/Readme.md

 ##How to use

 	koas path/to/project && cd path/to/project
+	yarn
-	npm install
+	npm start

 That's all!
 open `app.js`, and enjoy yourself~
-*Note: Dont't forget use babel(or babel-node for convenience)*
+*Note: we use 'babel-node' in start script for convience, you should replace it in production*